 A partner who shares a bed may initially welcome the idea of snorers getting a taste of their own medicine, but they’ll suffer.
 Mirrors will replay snoring in stereo.

 Consider the impact of sleeping close to a mirror on any pets in your room.
-It’s inadvisable to sleep with a dog on your bed anyway, as this will likely disturb your slumber.
-Mirrors make this even likelier.
+Sleeping with a dog on your bed is inadvisable, as this will likely disturb your sleep.

 This will cause significant excitement for a pet.
 A cat may grow territorial and attack the reflection or flee, while a dog may start barking and attempt to interact.

 Should You Cover A Mirror at Night?

 Perhaps you have recently moved home and have yet to redecorate or are staying with a friend or family member.
 Hotels may also have mirrors by beds, though they should know better.

 Cover the surface before attempting to sleep, and you’ll likely have a more restful night.
 The same applies to other reflective services, like TV screens.

 One final option could be to obscure the mirror with frosted glass.
-This can usually be purchased from hardware stores with sticky-backed plastic, easily applied and removed as necessary.
-Just remember that this still falls foul of feng shui advice, if that matters to you.
+This can usually be purchased from hardware stores with sticky-backed plastic, easily applied or removed as necessary.
+Remember that this still falls foul of feng shui advice if that matters to you.